Proless/Downloads/README.md

 # Downloads

-Downloads is an innovative software solution designed to serve as a central hub for managing content downloads from various sources across the network.
+Downloads is a software solution designed to serve as a central hub for managing content downloads from various sources across the network.
 This application simplifies the download process by consolidating multiple download methods into a single, user-friendly interface.
 ### Main Features
 * **Centralized Download Management:** Users can efficiently manage and monitor all their downloads in one location, eliminating the need to switch between different download tools.

-* **Support for Download Engines:** The system supports the integration of various external download software through a flexible plugin or extension system.
-These downloadable components, referred to as Download Engines, can be easily added to enhance the system's capabilities.
+* **Support for Download Engines:** The system supports the integration of various external download software through extensions.
+These extensions, referred to as Download Engines, can be easily added to extend the system's capabilities.

-* **Multi-Protocol Support:** The software aims to support multiple download protocols (such as HTTP, FTP, and more), providing users with diverse options for content retrieval.
+* **Multi-Protocol Support:** The Download Engines determine which Protocols will be supported (such as HTTP, FTP, and more).

 * **API Support:** The system includes a RESTful API that allows users and developers to initiate, manage, and query downloads programmatically.
 This feature enables integration with other systems and automation tools.

-* **Scheduler:** A built-in scheduler allows users to plan and schedule downloads at specific times, ensuring that downloads can be initiated automatically at optimal times.
+* **Scheduler:** A built-in scheduler allows users to plan and schedule downloads at specific times, ensuring that downloads can be initiated automatically at optimal times or based on predefined Events.

-* **Workflows/Pipelines:** The system supports creating custom workflows or pipelines that can trigger actions based on specific download events (e.g., download finished, failed, paused).
+* **Workflows:** The system supports creating custom workflows that can trigger actions based on specific download events (e.g., download finished, failed, paused).
 This feature allows users to automate post-download actions such as file processing, notifications, or transferring files to another location.

 * **Multiple Storage Backends:** The system supports a variety of storage backends, enabling users to save downloads to local storage as well as remote locations like network shares (NFS, SMB), FTP, FTPS, SSHFS, and other protocols.
-This flexibility ensures that downloads can be stored in the most convenient or secure location depending on user needs.

 ## Installation